22 Online Safety For Family Tips & Best Practices

 You probably know that it’s not your child’s responsibility to react “correctly” to cyberbullying in order to keep the family safe.
 However, they can take steps to reduce the effect that it has on their lives.
 These steps could include the following:

 - Blocking the people that bully them instead of engaging.
 If your child tries to fight back, it usually gives the bullies even more fuel.
 They won’t know what to do if your child simply blocks them and ends the cycle.

 - Telling you about the cyberbullying and showing you the messages that they received.
 An adult could take extra steps like reporting the issue to the school principal.
 Some parents have even filed lawsuits in extreme cases in order to keep the family safe.

 - Removing these people from social media or not adding them in the first place.
 Your child doesn’t owe anyone their time or interactions regardless of outside pressures.

-- Keeping a record of the messages–not so they can read them over and over, but so you have proof to bring to the school administration.
+- Keep a record of the messages–not so they can read them over and over, but so you have proof to bring to the school administration.

 - Limiting the personal information that they share online.
 Cyberbullies use this information to tease your child about what goes on in their life.
 In most cases, the best solution is to make their social media accounts private.

 These actions might not stop the bullies right away, but they can keep the situation from escalating.
 From there, you can figure out how to deal with the situation and keep your family safe.